A.1 What are SMRs and HERs?

 - Education and presentation of sites to the public

 A.1 What are SMRs and HERs?#

 HERs (Historic Environment Records) developed out of SMRs (Sites and Monuments Records).
-SMRs were established from the 1960s onwards in response to the loss of the archaeological resource through urban and rural development.
-From their original remit of recording archaeological sites, they have been developed to encompass a wide range of information about the historic environment which has been reflected in the change of name from SMR to HER.
-Today they provide a unique information resource, forming the basis for sustainable conservation and playing an important role in informing public understanding and enjoyment of the local historic environment.
+SMRs were established from the 1960s onwards in response to the loss of the archaeological resource through development.
+SMRs were developed in a fairly ad hoc manner.
+They were formed according to local circumstances, and as a result were created in different organisations - some in planning departments, some in Universities, and some in Museums.
+From their original remit of recording archaeological sites, they have been developed to encompass a wide range of information about the historic environment - including more about historic buildings and landscapes for example - and this has been reflected in the change of name from SMR to HER.

 - advance knowledge and understanding of the historic environment;

 - inform public policies and decision-making on land-use planning and management;

 - contribute to environmental improvement and economic regeneration;

 - encourage participation in the exploration, appreciation and enjoyment of the historic environment.

 The information held in the HER provides a starting point for management processes, conservation, fieldwork, and research into the historic environment.
 It also informs local communities about their area.
 In turn, many of these activities generate new information which feeds back to HER managers in the form of reports and archives that are used to enhance the HER (Figure.
 1).

 A.1.1 The information resource#HERs cover archaeological and historical features and finds, the activities of people involved in investigating the historic environment, sources of information about their areas and the conservation management process.
 However, the information contained in individual HERs varies.
 This is partly a reflection of variations in past human activity, and partly due to differences in the way in which individual HERs have developed, which is expanded on later in this section.